-The Wacs Placement Manager, wacsplacemgr is used to place the unpacked set into the wacs image archive, naming it appropriately for it's content.
+The Wacs Placement Manager, wacsplacemgr is used to place the unpacked set into the wacs image or video clips archive, naming it appropriately for it's content.
+The name you give it is then scanned for keywords which are used to make an initial first guess at the appropriate attributes to mark the set up with.
+These can be modified and improved using the wacssetmgr - Wacs Set Manager at a later time.